Have you thought of crafting a Scarecrow, out of your easy-to-grab recycling?

 During the Middle Ages in Europe, small children were the crow scarers.
 They would run in the fields banging blocks, clapping, and throwing stones at the birds scaring them away!

-But due to the great plague of 1348, which took the lives of many children, that’s when Scarecrows came about.
+However, scarecrows came about due to the great plague of 1348, which took the lives of many children.

 As we know them today to be the likeness of a man, clothes stuffed with hay with pumpkin heads.